-Many victims develop health issues, such as mesothelioma, after being exposed to asbestos in their workplaces.
+Many people develop health issues, such as mesothelioma, after being exposed to asbestos in their workplaces.
 Many times, manufacturers of asbestos-containing materials know the dangers and associated risks, but fail to adequately inform consumers or their employees.

 If you suffer from mesothelioma or another asbestos-related disease, you may be eligible for financial compensation for your medical expenses and emotional suffering.

-Mesothelioma law firms are dedicated to protecting the legal rights of victims who have been harmed after being unknowingly exposed to asbestos.
+Mesothelioma law firms are dedicated to protecting the legal rights of people who have been harmed after being unknowingly exposed to asbestos.
 Industries and specific companies that expose workers or consumers to asbestos can be difficult to stand up against.

 An experienced and knowledgeable mesothelioma attorney can help you build a solid case and ensure you’re not taken advantage of by your employer or another large corporation.